qbreis/react-pop-a-popup-balloon/documentation/walkthrough/chapter-01-setup.md

 git add .
 git commit -m 'chore: Initial commit with package.json, chapter #1 - setup, readme and license documentation-related files'
 ```

+## Cretae new Git repo on GitHub

+I go to [my GitHub account](https://github.com/qbreis/) to create a new repository, I will name it just "react-pop-a-popup-balloon" and I can choose "public" or "private".

+Description: "A basic React game to demonstrate simple gaming in React apps without implementing a game engine.".

 ## Reference links